 Direct: 972-941-4453

 “No teacher should be punished for hanging a small cross next to her desk in the classroom,” said Keisha Russell, Senior Counsel at First Liberty Institute.
-“And, despite multiple warnings before and during litigation that they were violating a recent Supreme Court case, the school district continues to retaliate against Marisol for standing up for her rights.
-She’s been suspended, reassigned, and smeared in the media, all because the district wants her to remove a crucifix from her personal workspace.
+“The school district’s actions violate recent Supreme Court precedents that uphold teachers’ rights to engage in personal religious observances and expressions.
 We have no choice but to ask the federal court as well as the EEOC to stop the district’s unconstitutional behavior.”

 ###